adrienmaloba/www.diagrams.net-source/doc/faq/migrate-drawio-confluence.md

 Export and save the ``Page IDs`` used in diagrams that contain a link to a Confluence page.

-1. Go to your Confluence administration, and select _draw.io Configuration_ in the left panel, then select the _``Page IDs Export``_ tab.
+1. Go to your Confluence administration, and select _Draw.io add-on > Configuration_ in the left panel, then select the _``Page IDs Export``_ tab.
-2. Click _Export data_ and wait until it the process completes.
+2. Click _Start Export_ and wait until it the process completes.
 <br /><img src="/assets/img/blog/confluence-cloud-export-pageids.png" style="max-width:100%;height:auto;" alt="To make sure links in diagrams continue to work, export the page IDs from Confluence to correctly migrate">
 1. Once the processing is done, click _Download_ to save the ``Page ID`` mapping file to your local device.